JanHerca/urantiapedia/input/markdown/en/Herald/Herald_vol1_2.md

 I’m awaiting the day when clearly and unequivocally, God begins speaking to women as well as men in language which in no way disguises or distorts the truth, and which makes no subtle claim that one gender is subordinate to the other.
 Then, perhaps, the fifth epochal revelation will become a reality.

-Jeanne teaches unbiased language usage, critical thinking skills, and discernment to students at Vincennes University, Jasper Campus, in rural southern Indiana.
+> Jeanne teaches unbiased language usage, critical thinking skills, and discernment to students at Vincennes University, Jasper Campus, in rural southern Indiana.
 She lives surrounded by trees and writes about environmental issues.
+{.is-info}
 # The seven psychic circles

 Author: **Linda Buselli**